Hearty Red Lentil Dal With Chickpeas and Squash

 Instructions

-• Heat the olive oil in a large casserole and sauté the onion for 5 minutes over medium-low heat.
+• Heat the oil in a large casserole and sauté the onion for 5 minutes over medium-low heat.
+Add the garlic and sauté until fragrant.

-• Stir in the spices, salt, garlic, ginger and butternut squash.
+• Stir in the spices, salt, ginger and butternut squash.

 • Pour in the vegetable stock and bring to a rolling simmer.